 The Wallace Collection is housed in a townhouse (truly a mansion by London standards) and holds treasured art pieces and a staggering amount of decorative weaponry.
 The elaborately decorated rooms make you feel as if you have stepped into your incredibly posh relative’s home.

-See an Indoor Historic Site
+See one of London’s Indoor Historic Sites

 While many historic sites are outdoors or have a combination of indoor/outdoor spots to visit, these have a lot to offer under one roof.